Cycling74/gen-workshop/workshop/WORKSHOP.md

 [stereo-filter]:				../img/stereo-filter.png

 # Workshop
 Hi.
-In this workshop, EJ and I are going to show you how to use gen~ in the context of Max.
+In this workshop, we'll look at how to use gen~ in the context of Max.
 We'll also cover using gen~ to export code from Max, and how to use JUCE to run that code in a VST or Audio Unit.

 ## Getting started
 Getting started is super easy.
 All you need to do is create a gen~ object.
 This is just like a patcher object, in that double-clicking on the object takes you to a subpatch.
 Here though, we're in the gen-dsp context, which has a different set of objects from regular Max.
 So, let's start with something very simple: multiplying two signals together.